hmrc/lisa-api/resources/public/api/conf/1.0/testdata/subscription-update.md

             <td><p>HTTP status: <code class="code--slim">200 (OK)</code></p>
                 <p class ="code--block"> {<br>
                                          "data": {<br>
-                                           "message": "LISA account dateOffirstSubscription has been successfully updated.
-The account status has been changed to 'Void' as the Investor has another account with a more recent firstSubscriptionDate",<br>
+                                           "message": "Successfully updated the firstSubscriptionDate for the LISA account.
+Changed the account status to 'Void' as the Investor has another account with a more recent firstSubscriptionDate",<br>
                                            "code": "UPDATED_AND_ACCOUNT_VOIDED",<br>
                                            "accountId": "1234567892"<br>
                                          }<br>